-Admissions Director Q&A: Soojin Kwon of the Ross School of Business
+Our 2014 Admissions Director Q&A with Soojin Kwon, the director of admissions at the Ross School of Business, is now available.

 Soojin Kwon, herself a graduate of the Ross School of Business, knows the school’s admissions process from both sides.
 She has been leading the admissions team at Ross as director of admissions since June 2006.
 During her tenure at the school, she has worked to increase the transparency of the application process through her blog and other online forums.